-AON3D closes $11.5M Series A, partners with Astrobotic to send 3D printed parts to the moon – TechCrunch
+AON3D closes $11.5M Series A, partners with Astrobotic to send 3D-printed parts to the moon – TechCrunch

 That includes Astrobotic Technology, a lunar exploration startup that is aiming to send a lander to the moon on a SpaceX Falcon 9 rocket in 2022.
 Onboard the mission will be hundreds of parts printed using AON3D’s AON M2+ high-temperature printer, which will likely be the first additively manufactured parts to touch the lunar surface.
 These include bracketry components, including critical parts in the avionics boxes.

 “This [partnership] is giving Astrobotic the ability to use materials that they want to use very quickly,” Singh said.
-“Otherwise, they have really long lead time to get like material to work in a different process.”
-Injection molding using high-performance polymers, for example, can have a lead time of many months, he added, versus in a day or two using 3D printing.
+“Otherwise, they have a really long lead time to get like material to work in a different process.”
+Injection molding using high-performance polymers, for example, can have a lead time of many months, he added, versus a day or two using 3D printing.

 Looking to the future, the company will be using the capital from this financing round to build a dedicated full-scale materials lab and to grow its team.
 The company also wants to fully automate the 3D printing process, using data coming out of the materials lab, so that any business can start using additive manufacturing for their products.